Divergent-Discourses/ilcm-integration/README.md

 # ilcm-integration
-the following explains how to i tegrate a self-trained Tibetan language model into the iLCM.
+the following explains how to integrate a self-trained Tibetan language model into the iLCM.
 ## Preliminaries:

 1. Download the Docker application.